 The distribution of particle sizes in a GCC is much broader than for a PCC of the same size—that is, there are many more large particles and many more small particles than in a PCC, and the size of the largest of the particles (the "top size") is much greater for a GCC than for a PCC.
 The lower top size of a PCC gives better impact resistance in plastics than with a GCC.
 The narrower particle size distribution allows the generation of high oil absorptions, useful in certain applications.

 These differences can be quickly seen

 Specialty Minerals Precipitated Calcium Carbonates

 SMI is the world’s largest manufacturer of PCCs, with an output of over 4 million tons of PCC each year.

 Some of our PCC products for paper and paperboard filling and coating include Opacarb®, Megafil®, and Velacarb® precipitated calcium carbonates.

 For food, nutritional supplements, pharmaceutical and personal care products, the series of eight ViCALity® USP/FCC precipitated calcium carbonates and five CalEssence® ultra low lead PCCs are manufactured in Adams, Massachusetts, in the U.S. Five SturcalTM and Calopake® EP PCC healthcare grades are manufactured in Birmingham, U.K.

-A wide variety of polymeric and water-based industrial products use Albacar®, Albaglos®, Super-Pflex®, and Tuffgard® PCCs, as well as the nano PCCs, Ultra-Pflex®, Multifex-MM® and a series of Thixo-Carb® PCCs, which come from Adams, Massachusetts, in the U.S. The Calopake® PCC and Calofort® nano PCCs come from SMI’s Birmingham plant.
+A wide variety of polymeric and water-based industrial products use Albacar®, Albaglos®, and Super-Pflex® PCCs, as well as the nano PCCs, Ultra-Pflex®, Multifex-MM® and a series of Thixo-Carb® PCCs, which come from Adams, Massachusetts, in the U.S. The Calopake® PCC and Calofort® nano PCCs come from SMI’s Birmingham plant.